co1e/W.O.P.R/TROUBLESHOOTING.md

 3. Restart Hyprland or reload config: hyprctl reload.

 If you use a custom binding file layout, make sure the file W.O.P.R. edited is actually included from your main Hypr config.

+Steam opens but not in Big Picture

+Check ~/.gaming-mode.conf:

+STEAM_LAUNCH_MODE=bigpicture

+Only two modes are currently supported:
+	•	bigpicture (default)
+	•	gamepadui

+Performance tweaks don’t seem to apply

+Ensure you allowed W.O.P.R. to create the performance udev rules:
+	•	Check for /etc/udev/rules.d/99-gaming-performance.rules.

+If you skipped this during installation:
+	1. Re-run ./WOPR.sh.
+	2. When prompted about passwordless performance controls, answer Y.
+	3. Reboot or log out/in to let udev rules take effect.

+   Intel Arc GTK apps look broken

+If you skipped the Intel Arc workaround during install you can run ./WOPR.sh again and accept the Intel Arc GTK4 rendering fix prompt, or manually set:

+GSK_RENDERER=gl

+in an environment file under /etc/environment.d/ or ~/.config/environment.d/.

+If you hit something else, please open an issue with:
+	•	Distro + kernel
+	•	GPU model
+	•	Output of ./WOPR.sh (or at least the last 30–40 lines)
+	•	Any relevant Hypr config fragments